 - Taxanes (Taxol®, Taxotere®)

-For patients who received a doxorubicin-based regimen, the rate of second cancers at 10 years was 3.8% and at 15 years it was 7%.
-The rate of second cancers was 3.4% in patients receiving radiation therapy and 4.7% in patients who did not receive radiation therapy, suggesting that radiation may not increase second cancers in this setting.(11)
+For patients who receive a doxorubicin-based regimen however, the rate of second cancers at 10 years was 3.8% and at 15 years was 7%.
+The rate of second cancers was 3.4% in patients receiving radiation therapy and 4.7% in patients who did not receive radiation therapy, suggesting that radiation may not increase second cancers in this setting.11

 The most frequent site for a second cancer is the skin and is usually of the basal cell or squamous cell variety.
 These cancers are both slow-growing and they rarely spread.
 They are usually easy to detect and can be cured with surgery.
 If you develop any irregularities in your skin, notify your doctor immediately.
 Secondary cancers that occur in other organs will have symptoms specific to that part of your body.
 Report any unusual symptoms to your doctor.